waqar7835/Crm/README.md

 - Your XML feed must be accessible via HTTPS
 - The feed should return `Content-Type: application/xml`
-- The feed must be updated regularly (recommended: real-time or at least hourly)
+- The feed must be updated regularly (recommended: Once a day)
 - Feed size should not exceed 50MB for optimal processing

 ## XML Structure